 Occasionally when I have free time I like to work on side projects.
-Most of them never reach completion, but this page lists some of them which did.
+This page lists the one which reached completion. 🏆

 Python parser for